 In The End, It’s All About Personal Preference

-The majority of babies prefer drinking milk (whether that be expressed breast milk or milk formula) that’s as close as possible to body temperature.
+The majority of babies prefer drinking milk (whether that be expressed breast milk or formula) that’s as close as possible to body temperature.

 So, most of them will be picky about it if you don’t properly warm their bottle beforehand.